Chad Townsend: Cronulla-Sutherland Sharks

-On 6 October 2013, Townsend was part of the Cronulla-Sutherland Sharks side which defeated Windsor Wolves 38-6 in the NSW Cup Grand Final.
+On 6 October 2013, Townsend was part of the Cronulla side which defeated Windsor Wolves 38–6 in the NSW Cup Grand Final.

 New Zealand Warriors

 Townsend joined the New Zealand Warriors for the 2014 NRL season, where he partnered Shaun Johnson in the halves.

 The New Zealand Warriors missed the finals in both seasons that Townsend was at the club.

 Return to Cronulla-Sutherland

-It was announced in July 2015 that he would return to Cronulla-Sutherland in 2016 on a two-year contract.
+It was announced in July 2015 that he would return to Cronulla in 2016 on a two-year contract.

-On 2 October 2016, Townsend was part of the Cronulla-Sutherland side which won their first ever premiership defeating Melbourne 14-12 in the grand final.
+On 2 October 2016, Townsend was part of the Cronulla side which won their first ever premiership defeating Melbourne 14–12 in the grand final.

-In 2017, Townsend was part of the Cronulla side which qualified for the finals but were eliminated in week one losing to North Queensland 15-14 in a shock defeat.
+In 2017 Townsend was part of the Cronulla side which qualified for the finals but were eliminated in week one losing to North Queensland 15–14 in a shock defeat.
 In 2018, Townsend kicked the winning field goal for Cronulla in their week two elimination final against Penrith.
-The following week, Cronulla fell short of a grand final appearance losing to Melbourne 22-6 in the preliminary final.
+The following week, Cronulla fell short of a grand final appearance losing to Melbourne 22–6 in the preliminary final.
 In 2019, Townsend was named Cronulla's player of the year.
 In 2020, Townsend was named in the Cronulla-Sutherland Sharks team of the decade.
 In round 17 of the 2020 NRL season, Townsend became the third player of the year to be sent off after he hit Newcastle player Kalyn Ponga with a shoulder charge.